OpenPop/notes/README.md

  - Defining contributor to Populous community.
  - Downloads (and source) at http://alacn.dnsalias.org:8080/populous/
+ - All source possible now ported to github.
  - Got e-mail from him stating all works are in the public domain.

 TedTycoon/IntelOrca